glideapps/glide-data-grid/README.md

 There are some hacks you can do like setting timers and entering into a "low fidelity" rendering mode where you only render a single element per cell.
 This works okay until you want to show hundreds of cells and you are right back to choppy scrolling.
 It also doesn't really look or feel great.

-**I want to use this with Next.js / Vercel but I'm getting weird errors**
+**I want to use this with Next.js / Vercel, but I'm getting weird errors**

 The easiest way to use the grid with Next is to create a component which wraps up your grid and then import it as a dynamic.